FREE Case Evaluation

 Baltimore Criminal Lawyer

 Baltimore was first founded in 1729, making it one of the oldest cities in the United States.
 The name Baltimore comes from the Irish Gaelic name Baile an Ti Mhoir, or “town of the big house.”
 As Baltimore is home to an estimated 621,342 residents as of 2012, a number of different courts, both civil and criminal, are required to serve the local area.
-As such, it’s vital to choose a qualified Baltimore lawyer with experience in a variety of courts around the city.
+As such, it’s vital to choose a qualified Baltimore criminal lawyer with experience in a variety of courts around the city.

 Crime Rates in Baltimore

-A Baltimore lawyer must be experienced with the current strict attitudes of public officials in the city toward violent crime.
+A Baltimore criminal lawyer must be experienced with the current strict attitudes of public officials in the city toward violent crime.
 For example, Baltimore courts have a reputation for taking a harsh stance on repeat offenders as part of the area’s crackdown on crime.
 Increased community involvement in reporting crimes also has the potential to result in false accusations that can force innocent residents into legal proceedings.

 The Courthouse in Baltimore, MD